rwpenney/spfpm/README.md

 * Methods for computing trigonometric functions and their inverses
 * Computation of various mathematical constants, such as pi and log(2), to maximal precision for the chosen fixed-point resolution
-* Printing fixed-point numbers as decimal numbers
+* Printing fixed-point numbers as decimal numbers, or as binary/octal/hexadecimal representations.
 * Support for numbers with thousands of bits of resolution

 On a modern desktop PC, spfpm is typically capable